 The use of opioids is a shared provider-patient decision based on risk and reward including the history and needs of the patient and should be applied on a case-by-case basis.

 If the decision is to reduce or stop opioid therapy, tapering should be done with education about the benefits of opioid reduction and provider oversight.
 If the decision is to use opioids, they should be prescribed at the safest lowest dose.
 Either decision should include pain rehabilitation and self-management strategies.

-Find rehabiliation programs and self-management tools
+Find pain rehabilitation programs and self-management resources

 Learn more about opioids, pain management, and the Compass Opioid Stewardship Program